appold-mayfair/sundial_docs/technical-spec/1-ledger-state/4-withdrawal-event.rst

 a withdrawal event without the corresponding withdrawal request existing in the L1 ledger.

-If a withdrawal event is permitted by Midgard’s ledger rules to be included in a block, its effect is to remove the output at ``l2_outref`` from the block’s utxo set.
+If a withdrawal event is permitted by Sundial’s ledger rules to be included in a block, its effect is to remove the output at ``l2_outref`` from the block’s utxo set.

 Suppose the block containing the withdrawal event is confirmed.
-In that case, tokens from the Midgard reserve and confirmed deposits can be used to pay for the creation of an L1 utxo at the address (``l1_address``) and with the inline datum (``l1_datum``) specified by the user, containing the value from the withdrawn L2 utxo.
+In that case, tokens from the Sundial reserve and confirmed deposits can be used to pay for the creation of an L1 utxo at the address (``l1_address``) and with the inline datum (``l1_datum``) specified by the user, containing the value from the withdrawn L2 utxo.
 The L1 withdrawal request utxo must be spent in the